Promoter Rex Records is in the center, Moe Gherzi on the right.

 Smokey Boutwell behind the wheel.

 1964.
-Photo by Shany, from the Tom Ormsby Collection via Rachingthroughtime.com.
+Photo by Shany Lorenzet, from the Tom Ormsby Collection via Racingthroughtime.com.

 This coupe was owned and built by the Garuti brothers.